qualifier-workshop/qualifier-workshop.github.io/index.md

 ##### Submission

-QUALIFIER24 seeks contributions in the form of:
+QUALIFIER seeks contributions in the form of:
-- 8 pages for full research papers in IEEE format;
+- 16 pages for full research papers;
-- 4 pages for short research papers in IEEE format;
-- 2 pages for new ideas and emerging results in IEEE format.
+- minimum 8 pages, up to 12, for new ideas and emerging results, vision paper, and short research;
+- 2 pages for extended abstract (presentation only - NO PROCEEDINGS)

-All page limits include tables, figures, and references.
+All contributions must be formatted according to the [Springer LNCS style](http://www.springer.com/computer/lncs?SGWID=0-164-6-793341-0).
+Page limits include figures and references.

-All submitted papers will be reviewed on the basis of technical quality, relevance, significance, and clarity by the program committee.
-All workshop papers should be submitted electronically in PDF format through the EasyChair workshop website.
+Contributions need to be submitted in PDF format via EasyChair to [ECSA 2024](https://easychair.org/conferences/?conf=ecsa2024).
-Submissions must follow the IEEE Computer Science proceedings format, as workshop proceedings will be published in ICSA 2024 Companion proceedings, and appear in IEEE Xplore Digital Library
+Please select the "3rd International Workshop on Quality in Software Architecture" in EasyChair for your submission and click "Continue".

+Papers follow a single-blinded reviewing process and must contain original unpublished work, describe significant novel contributions, and provide evidence about the validation of the results.
+Papers will undergo a single review process (no additional review round for post-proceedings).

+The proceedings will be published by Springer as part of the LNCS series.

 ## Organizing Committee